Roku Black Screen (or Flickering Black Screen) – Easy Fix!

 Conclusion

-If you Roku TV screen is black, or flickering black, you can easily resolve it by trying one or more of the following fixes:
+If your Roku TV screen is black or flickering black, you can easily resolve it by trying one or more of the following fixes:

 If none of these fixes work, it might be time to invest in a new Roku TV.